Bien de Interés Cultural: Regional variants

-Under the Spanish system, regions maintain their own registers of cultural heritage (see Patrimonio histórico español).
+Under the Spanish system, regions maintain their registers of cultural heritage (see Patrimonio histórico español).
 There have been some differences in approach between autonomous communities.

 An example is bullfighting (which at a national level is now regulated by the Ministry of Culture).
-Madrid's regional government considers that bullfighting events should be protected as cultural heritage, whereas in Catalonia a ban on bullfighting came into effect in 2012, although this was later overturned by the Supreme Court.
+Madrid's regional government considers that bullfighting events should be protected as cultural heritage.
+In contrast, in Catalonia a ban on bullfighting came into effect in 2012, although this was later overturned by the Supreme Court.